Estimated dispatch within 24 working hours.

 See contraindications and special precautions for use in animals.

 Special precautions for use in animals

-Do not administer other NSAIDs concurrently or within 24 hours.
-Some NSAIDs may be highly bound to plasma proteins and compete with other highly bound drugs, which can lead to toxic effects.
+Do not administer other NSAID concurrently or within 24 hours of each other.
+Some NSAID may be highly bound to plasma proteins and compete with other highly bound drugs, which can lead to toxic effects.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

 In case of accidental ingestion, seek medical advice immediately and show the package leaflet to the physician.

 Wash hands after handling the product.